Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior

-Similar to the SSR simulation, we first generate a population of $N = $ 100,000 individuals, each assigned to one of $G= 20$ groups ranging in size $n_G$ from 2,000 to 100.
+Similar to the SRS simulation, we first generate a population of $N = $10,000 individuals, each assigned to one of $G= 30$ groups ranging in size $n_G$ from 2,000 to 100.
 We use the same population generation model for $y_{ij}$.
 To create a Probability Proportional to Size (PPS) sample, we develop a size measure for each individual:

 where $\mu_{ij} = logit(p_{ij})$.
-The size measure is larger for individuals more likely to have a value of 1 as well as to belong to a group with a large random effect.
-Together this should induce a design that has a different proportion of both positive responses and has a larger representation of some groups than others compared to the population.
+The size measure is larger for individuals more likely to have a value of 1 and is larger for those belonging to a group with a large random effect.
+Figure \ref{fig:ppsgrpdist} compares the distribution of group membership in the population with that from one PPS sample.
+Compared to the population, the PPS sample has a higher proportion of membership in groups with larger group IDs.
+These same groups also have a larger proportion of positive indicators (Figure \ref{fig:depdist}).
+Together this creates samples that have both a different proportion of positive responses and a larger representation of some groups compared to the population.

-Table \ref{tab:PPS} compares the results over the 100 samples.
-As expected the unadjusted pseudo-posterior distribution falls short of coverage due to the unequal weighting and the dependence induced by the sampling design.
-The na\"\i ve adjustment leads to some improvement in coverage for the fixed effects at the cost of much wider intervals.
+Table \ref{tab:PPS} compares the results over the 100 repeated samples.
+As expected, the unadjusted pseudo-posterior distribution falls short of coverage due to the unequal weighting and the dependence induced by the sampling design.
+The na\"\i ve adjustment leads to some improvement in coverage for the fixed effects.
 It also has severe under-coverage for the random effects and the random effect variance.
-The Yeo-Johnson adjustment dominates both the unadjusted and na\"\i ve adjusted, leading to some improvements for the fixed effects and the random effects.
+The Yeo-Johnson adjustment dominates both the unadjusted and na\"\i ve adjusted approaches, leading to some improvements for both the fixed effects and the random effects.
 The prior curvature approach has the highest coverage for fixed effects, but reduced coverage for the random effects and random effects variance compared to the unadjusted method.
 All approaches fall short of the nominal 95\% coverage level.
 This may be due to the relatively small sample size and strongly informative sample design.